comanezz/unicorn_attractor/README.md

 ### Features Left to Implement
 - In the bug/feature detail page.
 When we click on the reply button, the reply section opens and close when you have added a comment.
 Then, you have to click on the reply button again to see the new comment added.
 Maybe add a feature where the reply section stays open when we add a new comment.
 - Add history of purchase into the profile page.
 - On profile account, add the possibility to modify the email of the user.
 If the user need to change his email address but still keep his current account instead of creating a new one.
+- I would like to merge two apps into one app for example feature and bug because they are very similar.

 ## Technologies Used